When it comes to 3D printing, nothing beats a good Pokemon 3D print (especially if you got your Pokemon STL file for free).

 Pokeball

 One of the coolest prints we’ve seen is a fully functional, 3d printed pokeball.
-Here are two versions we’ve found, one is an “easy print” with a LOT less parts and complexity (but not fully functional) the other the the fully functional one.
+Here are two versions we’ve found.
+The first version is an “easy print” with a LOT fewer parts and complexity (but not fully functional).
+The other 3d print is the fully functional one.

 Fully functional, but not easy to 3d print, Pokeball by MrFozzie